CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-The CivicActions Information Security Office tracks all security awareness training within the organization and ensures that all employees have successfully completed training when required.
-The training records are stored and tracked in a spreadsheet maintained by the CivicActions Information Security Office.
+The CivicActions' Security Office tracks all security awareness training within the organization and ensures that all employees have successfully completed training when required.
+The training records are stored and tracked in a spreadsheet maintained by the CivicActions' Security Office.

 #### b